Uber driver arrested on attempted kidnapping charge

 Breaking News Emails

-A California Uber driver is accused of attempting to kidnap his passengers and evading arrest.
+A California Uber driver is accused of trying to kidnap his passengers and evading arrest.

-Santa Monica Police arrested Kaled Elasyedsa Ali, 35, of Anaheim on Wednesday after receiving a 911 call from 23rd St. and Santa Monica Blvd. about an Uber driver refusing to let a female passenger out of the car at her destination.
+Santa Monica Police arrested Kaled Elasyedsa Ali, 35, of Anaheim, on Wednesday after receiving a 911 call from 23rd Street and Santa Monica Boulevard about an Uber driver refusing to let a female passenger out of the car at her destination.

 Three more 911 calls came in while police were responding and reported similar accounts about an Uber driver.